Optimal Regularization for Performative Learning: Preliminaries and problem setup

-This model generalizes the one-dimensional setting in \citet{perdomo_performative}, where labels follow a binomial distribution with parameter $\tfrac{1}{2} + x \theta^* + x \bar{b} \theta$, for $\theta^* \in (0, \tfrac{1}{2})$ and $\bar{b} < \tfrac{1}{2}-\mu$.
-Focusing on label shifts is natural in regression: it keeps the feature distribution centered and unchanged across deployments despite performative effects, and it can always be enforced through pre-processing.
+This model generalizes the one-dimensional setting (Example 2.2) in \citet{perdomo_performative}, where labels follow a binomial distribution with parameter $\tfrac{1}{2} + x \theta^* + x \bar{b} \theta$, for $\theta^* \in (0, \tfrac{1}{2})$ and $\bar{b} < \tfrac{1}{2}-\mu$.
+Focusing on label shifts is natural in regression: it keeps the feature distribution centered and unchanged across deployments (this can be enforced via pre-processing) despite performative effects, and it can encode scenario such as placebo effects \citep{nikolalabel}.
+We do not cover feature shifts.
+However, when a feature shift affects all data points in a regression task, replacing $x$ by $x+\theta$ can be absorbed by centering the data, and prior work provides numerical evidence that regularization remains beneficial when feature shifts affect only one class in binary classification~\cite{NEURIPS2024_7de66547}.

 The performative term $x^\top D \theta$ enforces coordinate-wise effects.
-This is consistent with previous work \citep{NEURIPS2024_7de66547,izzo2021learn, hardt2023performative} and also close to the model $y = x^\top \thetapop + \mu^{\top} \theta + w$ studied by \citet{miller_outside}, where the performative effect does not depend on $x$ but only on a fixed vector $\mu$.
+This is consistent with previous works \citep{NEURIPS2024_7de66547,izzo2021learn, hardt2023performative} and also close to the model $y = x^\top \thetapop + \mu^{\top} \theta + w$ studied by \citet{miller_outside}, where the performative effect does not depend on $x$ but only on a fixed vector $\mu$.
 Assuming linearity in $\theta$ is reasonable, as performative effects are expected to be moderate to avoid iterations to diverge.
+We specify in the rest of the paper when the fact that $D$ is diagonal is needed.
+Intuitively, diagonal coefficients can be interpreted directly as the modifications made by a strategic agent, depending on how the feature is used and the cost of modifying it.
 Most existing methods impose explicit constraints on the performative effect \citep{miller_outside}, and our setting is no more restrictive: we only require $\|b\|_\infty, \|c\|_\infty < 1$.
 We set the second half of $\thetapop$ to zero to represent spurious features, and $c$ captures the corresponding performative effect.
 This enables us to express correlations between predictive and spurious features via the block structure of the covariance where $\Sigma_1$ denotes the covariance for the predictive part, $\Sigma_2$ the covariance for the spurious part, and $\Sigma_{12}$ the covariance between the two blocks.
-Under this setting, RRM corresponds to solving where $\{(x_i^{(k-1)},y_i^{(k-1)})\}_{i=1}^n\stackrel{\mathrm{i.i.d.}}{\sim}\mathcal{D}(\theta_{k-1})$ and $\ell$ is the squared loss.
-This defines a recurring sequence in both population and over-parameterized regimes.
-In the population case, the sequence converges in parameter space to a fixed vector $\thetapop$ (\Cref{sec:pop}), while in the over-parameterized case the vector varies at each iteration but the excess risk still converges deterministically (\Cref{sec:over}).
+Under this setting, RRM corresponds to solving